ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/iterative-exponentiation.md

 ## Running Checks

-As you continue to add and confirm the correctness of `rootfinder`'s functionality, you also study the source code in the `pyproject.toml` file.
+As you continue to add and confirm the correctness of `iterator`'s functionality, you also study the source code in the `pyproject.toml` file.
 This file contains the specification of several tasks that will help you to easily run checks on your Python source code.
 Now, you can run commands like `poetry